MNLierman/MNLiermans-Asus-Merlin-Scripts/README.md

 **Disclaimer: Use at your own risk!
 I may have put a lot of effort and time into what I've shared, but if my scripts turn your router into a molten heap of plastic, that’s on you.
 I provide these scripts with _zero_ warranties or promises.
 Proceed with caution and a fire extinguisher nearby! 🧯**

 ## INDEX
-#### A somewhat helpful index of what these scripts do and why you might be interested in using them.
+#### I'm provding a somewhat helpful index of what each of these scripts do and why you might be interested in using them.

 <br>